cyberjj999/youtube-transcript-extractor/readme.md

 # Youtube Transcript Extractor
-A chrome extension to supercharge your workflow and improve your productivity by extracting YouTube's transcript.
+A python script to supercharge your workflow and improve your productivity by extracting YouTube's transcript.

 ## Update as of 28 March 2022
 YouTube has updated their HTML DOM and the current chrome extension will not be working.